Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Evanescent plane waves

-The modulus of the coefficients \(\imath^{p} e^{-\imath p\varphi} e^{p\zeta} \beta_{p}^{-1}\) in the modal expansion are reported in Figure~\ref{fig:Jacobi--Anger_evanescent_k16} as functions of \(p\).
+The modulus of the coefficients \(\imath^{p} e^{-\imath p\varphi} e^{p\zeta} \beta_{p}^{-1}\) in the modal expansion are reported in Figure~\ref{fig:Jacobi--Anger_k16} (right) as functions of \(p\).
 On this graph, we have conveniently normalized the coefficients according to a normalization factor (depending only on \(\zeta\)) which is described in the following sections, see~\eqref{eq:evanescent-pw-sets}.

-In comparison with Figure~\ref{fig:Jacobi--Anger_propagative_k16}, we see that by tuning the evanescence parameter \(\zeta\) we are able to shift the modal content of the plane waves to higher-frequency regimes.
-As a result, we expect the evanescent plane waves to be able to capture well the higher-frequency modes of Helmholtz solutions that are less regular (for instance in presence of close-by singularities).
+We see that by tuning the evanescence parameter \(\zeta\) we are able to shift the modal content of the plane waves to higher-frequency regimes.
+As a result, we expect EPWs to be able to capture well the higher-frequency modes of Helmholtz solutions that are less regular.
+These may arise, for instance, in the presence of close-by singularities.
 The difficulty then is to properly choose suitable values for this new evanescence parameter \(\zeta\) in order to build approximation spaces that are reasonable in size.
 This will be the main objective of the remainder of this paper.